nwstephens/triton-xgboost/README.md

 ```
 sudo docker exec -it pytorch /bin/bash
 nohup jupyter-lab --NotebookApp.token='' --no-browser --port=8888 &
-curl -s ifconfig.me | awk '{print $1":8888"}'
 exit

 ```

-Copy the server IP and port from the console output, and open Jupyter Lab in a browser at `http://<server-ip>:8888`.
+Open Jupyter Lab in a browser at `http://<server-ip>:8888`.
 Make sure port 8888 is open.
 Open the [XGBoost](1-xgboost-model.ipynb) notebook and follow the instructions for building and deploying a model to Triton.
 Then open the [Triton](2-triton-deploy.ipynb) notebook and follow the instructions for submitting inference requests to Triton.
 As an optional exercise, you may want to use the [Performance Analyzer](3-perf-analyzer.ipynb) on your model.